 We have completed patient enrollment in the AdvanTIG-202 trial (NCT04693234) in patients with previously treated recurrent or metastatic cervical cancer.
-We expect to initiate additional pivotal clinical trials and announce data from Phase 2 trial expansion cohorts in 2022.
+We expect to initiate additional pivotal clinical trials and announce data from Phase 2 trial expansion cohorts in 2023 to inform our subsequent development for ociperlimab.